Roger-Wu/rainbow-zsh-theme/README.md

 # rainbow-zsh-theme
-a zsh theme customized from tjkirch.zsh-theme
+a powerful zsh theme based on tjkirch.zsh-theme

 ## demo